segmentio/segment-docs/src/connections/destinations/catalog/inkit/index.md

 rewrite: true
 id: 5f0746ced1c79b49ddee49fd
 ---
-[Inkit](https://inkit.com){:target="_blank"} and Segment empower organizations to securely generate and distribute documents - both digitally as well as via direct mail.
+[Inkit](https://inkit.com){:target="_blank"} and Segment empower organizations to securely generate and distribute documents - both digitally as well as through direct mail.
-For example, automatically create and send electronic documents like invoices, reports, notices, and more via a magic link or e-delivery.
+For example, automatically create and send electronic documents like invoices, reports, notices, and more through a magic link or e-delivery.
 Or generate and send documents for e-signature, storage, postcards, letters, and more, all powered by the Inkit integration for Segment.

 > note ""
 > Inkit maintains this destination.
 For any issues with the destination, [email the Inkit support team](mailto:support@inkit.com).